RevealBi/Documentation/en/data-visualizations/visualization-types/scatter-map/scatter-map.md

 Color makes maps easier to perceive and gives you the opportunity to add one more variable to your analysis.

 Simple dot maps colored by category are good for drawing attention to clusters and areas where the distribution of an object is really high.
-For example, you can quickly identify the states with the most airports located if the airports in different states are colored differently (see below).
+For example, you can quickly identify the states with the most airports if the airports in different states are colored differently (see below).

 <img src="images/scatter-dot-different-colors
 .png" alt="A scatter map showing the distribution of US airports with dots colored by state" width="100%"/>

 Dot maps colored by value will help you provide insight while avoiding the risk of overlapping large bubbles.
-If, for example, you aim to make the tendency of the aging population in Europe evident with one look, create a dot map colored by the medium age of population and style the color to show low, medium and high average age:
+If, for example, you aim to make the tendency of the aging population in Europe evident with one look, create a dot map colored by the medium population age and style the color to show low, medium and high average age:

 <img src="images/scatter-dot-map-colored-by-value
 .png" alt="A scatter map showing the average age of Euro Population with dots colored by using conditional formatting for medium age" width="100%"/>

 However, if you aim to show the correlation between two  values for individual locations, your purpose will be served by presenting one value with size and the other - with color.
 Taking the previous example, you can color the dots by population age and size them by GDP of the country to show the correlation between prosperity and higher life expectancy.

-### Zooming Scatter Maps
+### Scatter Maps Zoom

 Scatter maps allow you to zoom in and focus on an area, where the markers are more densely plotted, or such that is not part of the _Map_ dropdown (e.g. the Balkan Peninsula).